Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 Does Ramadan fasting lower blood pressure?

-Yes, in this study of 82 healthy adults, both systolic and diastolic blood pressure fell significantly over one month of Ramadan fasting.
-The reduction is consistent with findings from other intermittent fasting studies and is likely driven by reduced caloric intake, lower insulin, and improved vascular function.
+Yes — in this study of 82 healthy adults, both systolic and diastolic blood pressure fell significantly over one month of Ramadan fasting.
+The reduction is consistent with findings from other intermittent fasting research and is likely driven by reduced caloric intake, lower insulin, and improved vascular function.

 Can intermittent fasting reduce LDL cholesterol?

 Yes.
 In this Ramadan study, LDL cholesterol decreased significantly during the fasting month.
-This is consistent with a broader body of research on intermittent fasting showing improvements in LDL and triglyceride levels, particularly in protocols that produce sustained reductions in insulin.
+This is consistent with a broader body of research showing improvements in LDL and triglycerides in protocols that sustain lower insulin levels over weeks.

 How long does it take for intermittent fasting to improve cardiovascular markers?

-In the Ramadan study, significant improvements in blood pressure, LDL cholesterol, and triglycerides appeared within one month of daily intermittent fasting.
-Other research suggests some markers — like blood pressure and triglycerides — can improve within two to four weeks of consistent fasting practice.
+In the Ramadan study, significant improvements in blood pressure, LDL cholesterol, and triglycerides appeared within one month.
+Other research suggests some markers — particularly triglycerides and blood pressure — begin moving within two to four weeks of consistent daily fasting.

 Does Ramadan fasting cause muscle loss?

 In healthy adults in this study, lean body mass was preserved while fat mass and waist circumference decreased.
-This mirrors findings from other intermittent fasting research showing that a daily fasting window of 12–15 hours does not cause significant muscle breakdown when protein intake is adequate.
+This mirrors findings from other intermittent fasting research showing that daily fasting windows of 12–15 hours do not cause significant muscle breakdown when protein intake is adequate.

 Do the cardiovascular benefits of Ramadan fasting last after Ramadan ends?